• Link to Mail

 11 Qualities

-I contributed to the following article for the Huffington Post about qualities every couple should develop in order to have a long and happy relationship:
+I contributed to the following article for the Huffington Post about 11 couple qualities to develop in order to have a long and happy relationship:

 Read the rest of the article here.